machar94/CarAffordabilityCalculator/README.md

 Overview: This calculator allows you to compare the monthly expected costs of two vehicles. two vehicles.
 Vehicle data is pulled from FuelEconomy.gov and maintenance costs are pulled from a local database.

+Select a car on https://www.fueleconomy.gov/feg/findacar.shtml and look at the URL to find the car id.